 There’s never been a better time to learn about making and enjoying healthy foods.
-With many restaurants across the U.S. “off duty” due to COVID-19 restrictions, we’re all cooking more meals at home.
-Plus, certain foods can boost the immune system, giving us a better chance of staying healthy.
+Certain foods can boost the immune system, giving us a better chance of staying healthy.
 If you’re not sure what these foods are—or how to integrate them into your life—we’re here to help.

 It’s about time to check out Teladoc Nutrition, a simple and effective program that lets you work with registered dietitians for a healthier life.
 “When you want facts on food and nutrition or need to know how a healthy diet improves health and fights disease, you can rely on qualified professionals in the field,” says Robin Rood, RD, LD, M.Ed., M.A., registered dietitian at Teladoc Health.